Immigration (IRCC) problems related to Child Pornography Charges in Canada

 This is one of many problems for anyone charged with child pornography offences (immigrant or not).If the immigrant accused is able to get bail they will be released prior to their trial or resolution of their case.
 This will allow them to take steps to prepare for trial with their lawyer and get their affairs in order should they end up being found guilty, jailed, and deported.
 Their lawyer must work to achieve the least restrictive bail conditions particularly with regards to the permission of computer/cell phone usage.
 Immigrants who have a spouse, parent, or other close relative that can act as a surety and supervise their release are fortunate and have a greater chance of getting bail and having less restrictive conditions of release.

-Are immigrants who are convicted of child pornography eligible for a Records Suspension (pardon) so they do not get deported?
+Are immigrants who are convicted of child pornography eligible for a Record Suspension (pardon) so they do not get deported?

-Nobody convicted of a child sexual offence (Schedule 1) in Canada is eligible for a Records Suspension whether they are an immigrant or a citizen.
-As of 2020, any finding of guilt for a child pornography offence will result in a Canadian criminal record for life.
+Nobody convicted of a child sexual offence (Schedule 1) in Canada is eligible for a Record Suspension whether they are an immigrant or a citizen.
+As of 2026, any finding of guilt for a child pornography offence will result in a Canadian criminal record for life.

 For this reason, it is extremely important to do everything possible to defend the charges and avoid a conviction.